PALM: Predicting Actions through Language Models: Related Work

 \myparagraph{Action recognition} SlowFast~\cite{feichtenhofer2019slowfast} proposes to fuse two channels of input that consist of a low frame and a high frame rate video, using 3D convolutional kernels.
 Similar to Slowfast, StillFast~\cite{ragusa2023stillfast} adopts a specific architecture with two branches to effectively process high-resolution still images and low-resolution video frames.
 On the other hand, MViT~\cite{fan2021multiscale} employs several channel-resolution scale stages to obtain a multiscale pyramid of features, based on vision transformers.
 Compared to previous works solely optimized on video inputs, EgoVLP~\cite{lin2022egocentric} and EgoVLPv2~\cite{pramanick2023egovlpv2} pre-train video and text encoders with contrastive loss specialized for the egocentric domain.
 Each encoder provides useful feature representations for downstream video tasks such as natural language queries, video question-answering, and video summarization.

 \myparagraph{Action anticipation} Baselines provided by Ego4D~\cite{grauman2022ego4d} employ the SlowFast~\cite{feichtenhofer2019slowfast} video encoder to extract features from sampled clips, followed by transformer layers and classification heads to predict the verb-noun pair of future action sequence.
 HierVL~\cite{ashutosh2023hiervl} utilizes a hierarchical contrastive training objective that encourages text-visual alignment at both the clip and video levels.
 ICVAE~\cite{mascaro2023intention} proposes using a predicted scenario, which summarizes the activity depicted in the video, as a condition for action prediction.
-A few recent approaches~\cite{chen2023videollm, zhao2023antgpt} start to leverage the generalization abilities and abundant knowledge of LLMs to predict future actions.
-Compared to previous LLM-based methods, we directly convert visual context into discrete text so that LLM can predict future actions without fine-tuning, which effectively reduces training time and increases the flexibility of applying other foundation models.
+A few concurrent approaches~\cite{chen2023videollm, zhao2023antgpt, wang2023vamos} leverage the generalization abilities and abundant knowledge of LLMs to predict future actions.
+Compared to these LLM-based methods, \methodname differentiates itself by utilizing vision-language model for effective extraction of visual context and employing in-context learning in combination with MMR.